 mch was founded by Dr Mark Hughes in 2005.
 Mark is currently our sole full-time consultant, although we have associate arrangements with other consultants and trainers. mch is a private company limited by shares.
-There are currently only two shareholders, Mark Hughes and his wife Sophie. mch is registered in England and Wales as M.C.
+Mark is currently the only shareholder. mch is registered in England and Wales as M.C.
 Hughes Consulting Limited and its registration number is 5455273.